 Applicants who have not yet graduated from their undergraduate degree will not be considered at short-listing.
-Similarly, a masters qualification will not be considered without full completion and graduation.
+Similarly, a Masters qualification will not be considered without full completion and graduation.

-We can only consider applicants who meet home or EU fees status.
+We can only consider applicants who meet home fees status.
 This means that applicants must have full UK or EU residency and not require a work permit.
 If in any doubt about your fees status applicants should contact Teesside University International Admissions for clarification before applying.

 Following the implementation of the Disability Discrimination Act (2005 amendment) and the Equality Act 2010, we encourage applicants to declare whether they have a disability in their application.
-The Programme, in conjunction with the local NHS Trust, operates its selection procedures in line with the principles associated with the Disability Confident Scheme and in compliance with the Equality Act (2010).
+The Course, in conjunction with the local NHS Trust, operates its selection procedures in line with the principles associated with the Disability Confident Scheme and in compliance with the Equality Act (2010).
 All applicants applying under the Disability Confident Scheme will be discussed at a Moderation Meeting with the relevant NHS Trust.
 We may not be able to offer an interview to all of those who apply under the Scheme.

 If you are an applicant to Teesside who experiences a disability and would like to discuss how it might affect your studies and the resources available to support you, please contact Teesside University Disability services on 01642 342277 or email firstname.lastname@example.org.